WhyIsntGoogleLoginWorking/rhythm-plus-splamei-mobile-client/README.md

  4. Google Play Protect may want to scan the app.
 Allow it as otherwise you can't install the client
  5. Wait for the install to complete.
 Then you can play

+## Use of this code

+You can use the code here to make your own custom client.
+Just please do the following

+ - Mension your client is based on this client
+ - Chnage the spreadsheet use for update handling or fully change how it works
+ - If you want, remove the notices feature
+ - Chnage the package name

 ## Credits
 Made in MIT App Inventor
 By Splamei